TechhDan/DragAndDropWithPosition/README.md

-# DragAndDropWithPosition

-Very light drag and drop list with no jQuery.<br>
+# E6 drag and drop

-On change the list saves the position onto MySQL database via ajax.
+Drag and drop elements while saving their new positions in a database